 Exploring the ruins of Pompeii is an experience that visitors of all ages, even young children, will never forget.
 A unique and fascinating glimpse into history, it really needs to be on everyone’s list of places to visit once in their lifetime.

-With the city of Naples (the birthplace of pizza) and the stunning Amalfi Coast (with the picturesque towns of Sorrento, Amalfi and Positano as well as the island of Capri) in close proximity too, the region of Campania is an ideal base for exploring much of what Italy is famous for.
+With the city of Naples (the birthplace of pizza) and the stunning Amalfi Coast (with the picturesque towns of Sorrento, Amalfi and Positano as well as the island of Capri – see this Amalfi Coast itinerary with kids, in close proximity too, the region of Campania is an ideal base for exploring much of what Italy is famous for.

 Puglia, the ‘heel’ of Italy’s boot shape, is one of the less well known regions of Italy but it’s well worth a trip to see the unique Trulli (conical roofed houses), the nearby UNESCO World Heritage Site of Matera and the Castellana Caves.
 Read this post for more ideas for things to do in Puglia.